scaleoutsystems/fedn/docs/quickstart.rst

 .. note::
    On the "packages" link, you can also select the option "Use local package mode".
 This is an advanced option that allows each client to connect with their own custom compute package.
+The option can also be beneficial when developing your own project, as it eliminates the need to upload a new package with every change or version update.

 .. image:: img/upload_package.png